-There were just the eight of us and a couple who also happened to visit them.
-It was another chance to sit and lay down while simply admiring the beauty around us.
-Clear blue waters, a faraway view of Palompon houses and mountains and the adjacent park.
-Although I’ve never been to the Maldives, I thought the pictures of the country, especially its over-water villas resembled our temporary resthouse.
+There were just eight of us and a couple who were there at the time.
+So it was another chance to lay down while admiring the beauty around us.
 It was quiet and just the perfect ending to our five-day trip in this part of Visayas.

 Before making our way back to the pier, our boatman took us around the entire Tabuk Marine Park.
 At one point, a cauldron of bats appeared from within the park.
 It was nothing we expected from the trip.
 The sighting may not have been ideal elsewhere, but it worked for us at the time.